“The curious paradox is that when I accept myself just as I am, then I can change.” Carl Rogers

 Supportive, Person-Centered Therapy for Adults Seeking Clarity, Connection, and Relief

-The focus of my practice is supporting adult individuals with chronic illness or pain, anxiety, depression, grief, relationship concerns, and major transitions.
+The focus of my practice is supporting adult individuals with chronic illness or pain, anxiety, Obsessive Compulsive Disorder (OCD), depression, grief, relationship concerns, life transitions, and complex or chronic trauma (C-PTSD).
 Many of the people I work with feel caught in cycles of overthinking, emotional fatigue, and self-doubt.
 Together, we work toward clarity, insight, and a greater sense of ease.

 A Collaborative and Personalized Approach